Official-Codaisseur-Graduate/calendar-api-server/README.md

 4. Admin.
 These users can promote and demote everyone, including fellow Admins, so beware!
    These users can also change the configuration settings through the Admin Panel.

-### Super Admin
+## Super Admin

 There is also a super admin.
 This email address and password are specified in process.env.SUPERADMIN and process.env.SAPASSWORD in auth/superAdmin.js.
 This super admin does two things:

 1. Every time the Backend is started, it checks if a user exists with email process.env.SUPERADMIN.
 If no such user exists, a new user is created with email process.env.SUPERADMIN, password process.env.SAPASSWORD, and rank 4.
 2. Every time someone logs in, if their email is identical to process.env.SUPERADMIN, and their rank is less than 4, their rank is increased to 4.
 This prevents others from taking their rank away.

-##### Note that if you change the process.env.SUPERADMIN and process.env.SAPASSWORD settings, this does not remove the admin accounts that are already created.
-You still need to demote those old admin accounts manually.
+**Note that if you change the process.env.SUPERADMIN and process.env.SAPASSWORD settings, this does not remove the admin accounts that are already created.
+You still need to demote those old admin accounts manually.**

-### Below are the areas which you can start working on, once the app is running:
+## Below are the areas which you can start working on, once the app is running

 1. When admin logs in initially, the router "/events/:year/:month/:day" in the file calendar/index.js should not be called.
 It should be called only once the calendar id is setup.

 2. On the admin page, under the "Setup email verification" the password at the moment is the passowrd of the user's email id.

 - We need the email id and the passowrd of the user to send the verification mail but it would be ridiculous to ask the user for their password as well.
 - One way to get the password of the user is by adding a password textfield in the user signup and store the encrypted password(use bcrypt for encryption) in the configuration model in the backend with key as send_password.
 - To send the verification mail, you will need to bcrypt the user's password.
 - Start with removing the password field in the admin page under setup mail verification.

-3 Remove the text under Setup Calendar in the container where it says "Copy paste the following calendar id".
+3. Remove the text under Setup Calendar in the container where it says "Copy paste the following calendar id".

 ### Future groups, you are of course welcome to come up with your own tweaks and features to implement, but here are a list of ideas/hints that we would have integrated, had we more time:

 1. Setup proper routing on the Frontend:

 - Only displaying the user email and rank to teachers and admins where they can change rank.
 - Make a list of unauthorized users appear after logging in as a teacher(rank 3).
 At the moment teachers do not have a button to change the rank of the users.
 To do that, once the list of unauthorized users are shown, the teacher clicks on a user where he can change the rank.
 To implement rank, provide 2 buttons(rank 1 and 2).
 The teacher can decide the rank of the user.
 Store the rank of the corresponding user in the database.
 There is some grey area here, and you are free to take any approach suitable to you.

 2. Setup proper .css styling on the Frontend.

 3. In the backend, if the send email credentials are sent incorrectly, it should properly throw an error while trying to send an email, and return an Internal Server Error to the Frontend.
 Currently, the Frontend receives a message that the verification email has been sent.

 4. Implement "Forgot my password" functionality on Backend and Frontend, through email verification.